mxiuwang/git-practice/README.md

 # git-practice
 A repository to practice your git skills!

+To start:
+Copy the URL of the git-practice repo on github.intuit.com and run the command "git clone <URL>" in your terminal, in the folder where you want to copy this repository.

 Scenario #1: "Happy path - create a branch in my fork and PR it to main repo"
 * Start with main repo
 * Fork it